MithrilJS/mithril.js/docs/mithril.request.md

 			Data to be deserialized

 		-	**returns any deserializedData**

+	-	**any extract(XMLHttpRequest xhr, XHROptions options)** (optional)

+		Method to use to extract the data from the raw XMLHttpRequest.
+This is useful when the relevant data is either in a response header or the status field.

+		If this parameter is falsy, `xhr.responseText` will be used.

 	-	**void type(Object<any> data)** (optional)

 		The response object (or the child items if this object is an Array) will be passed as a parameter to the class constructor defined by `type`